Your Privacy Is Very Important To Us

 When you register or place orders through our website we collect:

-- Your personal details.
-This can includes your name, billing and delivery address, email address, phone number, and any further information you supply;
+- This can include your name, billing/delivery address, email address, phone number, and any further information you wish to supply.

 When you enter a competition, we may collect limited personal details in order to process your entry.